Cities and the circular economy

 In the UK, 60% of people would like to be involved in neighbourhood projects, but only 3% actually are.
 Circular neighbourhoods enhance social interactions by creating community spaces for gardening, making, reusing, sharing and repairing, increasing opportunities for residents to meet each other on a daily basis.
 In Toronto, biannual Secondhand Sundays encourage citizens to place items they no longer use outside their house for passersby to pick up, helping to bring neighbours together and spark conversations about sharing and reuse.
 Makerspaces like Maakleerplek in Leuven, Belgium provide a welcoming space for everyone to come together and create things, exchange knowledge, and share tools and materials.

 Local people can save money by accessing food through exchange markets, community fridges and community gardens, and by extending product lifespans through repair and reuse hubs.
 Edinburgh Tool Library has saved households GBP 1.5 million as members switch from buying to sharing tools for their projects.
-In London, ReLondon and the London Borough of Bexley have been promoting technology-based solutions like Olio and Kitche to help Bexley residents share and redistributeredistributeDivert a product from its intended market to another customer so it is used at high value instead of becoming waste. free surplus food.
+In London, ReLondon and the London Borough of Bexley have been promoting technology-based solutions like Olio and Kitche to help Bexley residents share and redistribute free surplus food.

 Sharing schemes such as tool libraries, bike rentals, and systems for donating unwanted goods, allow citizens to save space within their homes.
 Montreal’s LocoMotion app is an example of a transport sharing scheme that allows people to access rather than own cars, bicycles and trailers that might otherwise take up space at home.
 Making smaller homes more comfortable to live in can also contribute to reducing the surface area of new housing, a crucial climate strategy for reducing built environment emissions.